0 Shares

 More Enrolments, More Colleges Taking Higher Education to New Horizons

-Once in place, these government policies will not only enable the Universities to develop their online programs but recognize the programs offered by foreign institutions.
+Once in place, these government policies will not only enable the Universities to develop their online programs but also recognize the programs offered by foreign institutions.
 Until now only 25% of the Indian youths had access to higher education but the government aims to raise this percentage to 50% with the help of online and blended learning.
-So, Universities going online also mean a higher number of enrolments and enrolments irrespective of geographical limitations.
+So, Universities going online also means a higher number of enrolments and enrolments irrespective of geographical limitations.
 Thus, bringing a drastic change in the higher education sector.

-Digital Transformation in Universities: The Early Movers
+Digital Transformation in Indian Universities: The Early Movers

-Seven Universities are fully operating online for the last few years and emerged as the flag-bearers in Indian Online Higher Education.
+Seven Universities have been fully operating online for the last few years and emerged as the flag-bearers in Indian Online Higher Education.
 They are Indira Gandhi National Open University, JSS Academy of Higher Education and Research, Manipal Academy of Higher Education, Manipal, Bharati Vidyapeeth, Pune, Dr. D.Y.
 Patil Vidyapeeth, Pune, Shanmugha Arts, Science, Technology & Research Academy, and Amity University, Noida.

 These institutions came to be recognized as the Early Movers.